Most scholarship applications will require these common elements:

 - An essay based on particular questions called prompts

-- References—at least one or two teachers/professors who would be willing to recommend you
+- References—at least one or two teachers, professors, or personal contacts—who aren’t immediate family members—who would be willing to recommend you

 - Some applications will require an online portfolio link or samples of your creative or academic work (research or thesis abstract, etc.)

 The UO Office of Financial Aid and Scholarship (OFAS) offers multiple free workshops beginning in fall term to assist students with preparing to find and apply for funding opportunities.
 View the OFAS scholarship workshops schedule for updated dates and times.

 During fall term, Student Services offers drop-in help sessions for students to ask questions about the UO, College of Design, departmental, or any other scholarship opportunities they’re interested in pursuing.
 These sessions are promoted through the Student Services’ enews and via various other communication channels.